Privacy Notice Under 16 years of age

 We will only ever share information with the relevant authorities e.g. Police, Law Courts, in connection with the safety and security of The Practice and staff and will not share with any other third parties.

 Visitors to the practice have the right to request to see images of themselves on CCTV as part of a request made under the privacy legislation.
 Like all subject access requests, it should be made in writing.
-We are unable to edit screen footage and in the event that other visitors are in view we will not be able to show those images.
+We are unable to edit screen footage and if other visitors are in view we will not be able to show those images.

 We have followed the CCTV guidelines produced by the Information Commissioners’ Office